zcy26/Computational-physics-or-chemistry-from-scratch/README.md

 $$e^{-\tau (\hat{H}-V_ 0)}(\psi|_ {\tau=0}) \xrightarrow{\tau\to\infty} \psi_ {g.s.}.$$

 ## 3.2.
 Desntiy Functional Theory
 Density functional theory, in contrast to the wave function methods, focus on the electron density of the system.
-I will not include DFT in this repo, and I will only roughly introduce its idea here.
+I will not include DFT in this repo, so I will only roughly introduce its idea here.
 The history and details are reviewed in reference [3].

 The electron density is defined as the integral of the many-body electron wave function $\psi(\boldsymbol{r}_ 1,\dots,\boldsymbol{r}_ N)$ (spin coordinates are omitted for simplicity):
 $$n(\boldsymbol{r})\equiv N \int \mathrm{d}\boldsymbol{r}_ 2 \dots\mathrm{d}\boldsymbol{r}_ N |\Psi(\boldsymbol{r},\boldsymbol{r}_ 2,\dots,\boldsymbol{r}_ N)|^2.$$